PositiveSumData/NationalOralHealthDataPortal/Data/Behavior_Risk_Factor_Surveillance_System/README.md

 * What percent of New Mexico adults have any/severe/complete tooth loss?
 * Are any race/ethnicities in Pennsylvania more likely to have visited the dentist than others?
 * Has the percent of Rhode Island adults who visited the dentist changed over time?
-* Which metro areas have the highest prevelance of complete tooth loss?
+* Which metro areas have the highest prevalence of complete tooth loss?

 ## Utility